the-braveknight/SwiftyNetworking/README.md

     }
 }
 ```
-As you can see from the above example, we did not need to implement **parse(_, _:) ** by ourselves because we declared that our response will be of type `Person` which conforms to `Decodable` protocol.
-And since our endpoint performs a `GET`  request, we also did not need to manually specify a value for `method` variable and relied on the default implementation.
+As you can see from the above example, we did not need to implement **parse(data:urlResponse:)** by ourselves because we declared that our response will be of type `Person` which conforms to `Decodable` protocol.
+And since our endpoint performs a `GET`  request, we also did not need to manually implement `method` variable and relied on the default implementation.
 The initializer also uses **@ArrayBuilder**, which is a result builder included in the library that is used to create arrays in a declarative way.

 We could use the Swift dot syntax to create a convenient way to call our endpoint.
 ```swift